nephelaiio/ansible-role-k8s/README.md

 ## Dependencies

+### System

+The below requirements are needed on the host that executes this module.
+* kubectl binary is available on PATH

 ### Python

 The below requirements are needed on the host that executes this module.

-* netaddr = "^0.8.0"
 * kubernetes = "^24.2.0"
 * openshift = "^0.13.1"
 * github3.py = "^3.2.0"

 ### Ansible

-The below pyhton roles are needed on the host that executes this module:
+The below python roles are needed on the host that executes this module:

 * nephelaiio.plugins